Maine Tax Refunds for People Living in Motels and Tourist Camps

 Fill out the tax refund form in writing.

-If you are still refused, you can contact Maine Revenue Services – the state agency that enforces this tax law.
+If they still won't give you a refund, you can contact Maine Revenue Services.
+This is the state agency that enforces this tax law.

 Maine Revenue Services